Hippotherapy and Down Syndrome

 The MiraColt can replicate the three-dimensional motions of riding a horse.
 It’s a therapeutic device that mimics these complex patterns so as to stimulate the muscular system and neural pathways.
 During therapy, the MiraColt delivers sensory and motor inputs that are carefully graded.

 Current research supports the positive relationship between hippotherapy and Down syndrome.
-It’s a unique therapeutic approach for any movement disorder, including Down syndrome, and it will likely continue to receive further study and attention.
+It’s a unique therapeutic approach for any movement disorder, and it will likely continue to receive further study and attention.

 The MiraColt provides a practical alternative for those who can’t pursue real-life hippotherapy due to safety and accessibility concerns.
 This Down syndrome adaptive equipment provides the same muscle stimulation, rhythmic motion, and benefits as real-life equine-assisted therapy.